inesita-rb/inesita-rb.github.io/source/includes/_about.md

 # About

-Component, Router, and Injections

 Inesita is a simple, light, Ruby front-end framework.
 Yes, Ruby, it's all about Ruby, and its ecosystem.

-It consists of three main parts.
-Application is composed of components.
-Components describe the appearance and behaviour of the page.
+The main part is `component`.
+Component describe the appearance and behavior of the page.
-Router routes given URLs to components.
-And finally store.
-Store stores data, this is just a simple wrapper.
-You can implement your own store based for example on hash or whatever you like.
+This is a core of Inesita.
 Components can be used alone and mount in any DOM element.
-You don't need to use entire stack.
+You don't need to use the entire stack.

-How to start?
-It's simple.
+Moreover `component` supports `injections`.
+You can inject any of other classes into the main component.
+They will be available to all nested components.
+For example, you can inject a `Store` class to store your application data.
+Of course, implementation of `store` entirely depends on you.
+Another example of the injection is `router`.
+Router take care of all navigation stuff like rendering component tree depending on browser URL, changing URL etc.